-Top Solo Travel Tip 1
+Solo Travel Tips

 A great way to travel solo is to mix things up.
 If you were heading to say Australia you could go and stay in a spa for a few days (a great way to meet people), head to say Sydney on your own and stay at a boutique hotel and use Tinder or join a meetup group.

 I find a mix is optimal – if you feel lonely it is only a few days till you have company, if you’re dying to be on your own again it’s only a few days till that happens.
-And you may very well meet others travelling alone on your organized section who are keen to have further adventures after the tour.
+And you may very well meet others traveling alone on your organized section who are keen to have further adventures after the tour.

-Who Paid for What with this Post
+Who Paid for What with this Singles Travel Groups Post

 I paid for everything associated with this post.
 This was completely me travelling and not working with any tourism boards or hotels or tour groups.
 Much of what is in this post is stuff I learned before I started my blog – and probably a lot of what led me to start a travel blog.

-However, this post does contain affiliate links.
+However, this singles travel groups post does contain affiliate links.
 That means that if you click through on them and make a purchase I may well receive a small commission.
 I just wanted to make sure that you knew.